 Research environments and groups

-These pages present some of the research environments that are currently active at the Department of Sociology in Lund.
+These pages present some of the research environments that are currently active at the Department of Sociology, Lund University.

 We are a large and diverse department.
 Our diversity encourages a creative and interesting work place that promotes interdisciplinary research projects and collaborations.